Kayla Moody Opts To Go Braless Underneath A Soaking Wet White Top, Asks ‘Who’s Ready To Have Some Fun’

 “Absolutely positively breathtakingly perfect,” added a fourth admirer.

 Kayla knows how to keep her Instagram followers coming back for more.
-Prior to her steamy shot from today, the model left them tantalized with a look at her sandy booty while enjoying a day on the beach.
+Prior to her steamy shot from today, the model left fans tantalized with a look at her sandy booty while enjoying a day on the beach.
 That post proved to be a hit as well, racking up nearly 11,000 likes and 225 comments to date.